Weighted digraphs and tropical cones: Introduction

 As in \cite{DevelinSturmfels:2004} it turns out to be convenient to examine the regular subdivisions of products of simplices and their subpolytopes in terms of a dual ordinary convex polyhedron, which we call the \emph{envelope} of the tropical point configuration.
 In fact, it is even fruitful to see this envelope as a special case of a more general class of ordinary polyhedra which are associated with directed graphs with weighted arcs.
 These \emph{weighted digraph polyhedra} are defined by linear inequalities of the form

 where $w_{ij}$ is the weight on the arc from the node $i$ to the node $j$.
 Their feasible points are well known as \emph{potentials} in the optimization literature, and the weighted digraph polyhedra are sometimes called `shortest path polyhedra'; e.g., see \cite[\S8.2]{Schrijver:CO:A} for an overview.
-Recently potentials and weighted digraph polyhedra stared prominently in the work of Khachiyan and al.~\cite{Khachiyan:2008} on hardness results in the context of vertex enumeration.
-Specializing all arc weights to zero yields the \emph{digraph cones} which are closely related to \emph{order polytopes} of partially ordered sets.
+Recently potentials and weighted digraph polyhedra starred prominently in the work of Khachiyan and al.~\cite{Khachiyan:2008} on hardness results in the context of vertex enumeration.
+Specializing all arc weights to zero yields the \emph{braid cones} of Postnikov, Reiner and Williams \cite{PostnikovReinerWilliams08}, which are closely related to \emph{order polytopes} of partially ordered sets.
 By applying a celebrated result of Stanley \cite[Theorem~1.2]{Stanley:1986} we obtain a combinatorial characterization of the entire face lattice of any digraph cone (Theorem~\ref{thm:partition}).

 Our paper is organized as follows.
 Section~\ref{sec:weighted} starts out with investigating a general weighted digraph polyhedron $Q(W)$ associated with a $k{\times}k$-matrix $W$, which we read as a directed graph $\Gamma=\Gamma(W)$ equipped with a weight function.
-The digraph cones, with all finite entries equal to zero, naturally come in as their recession cones.
-We show that the face lattice of a digraph cone is isomorphic to a face figure of the order polytope associated with the acyclic reduction of $\Gamma$ and, via Stanley's result \cite[Theorem~1.2]{Stanley:1986}, to a partially ordered set of partitions of the node set of $\Gamma$ ordered by refinement.
+The braid cones, with all finite entries equal to zero, naturally come in as their recession cones.
+We show that the face lattice of a braid cone is isomorphic to a face figure of the order polytope associated with the acyclic reduction of $\Gamma$ and, via Stanley's result \cite[Theorem~1.2]{Stanley:1986}, to a partially ordered set of partitions of the node set of $\Gamma$ ordered by refinement.
 It is a key observation that the faces of a weighted digraph polyhedron are again weighted digraph polyhedra.
 The envelope of an arbitrary $d{\times}n$-matrix $V$ is the weighted digraph polyhedron for a specific $(d{+}n){\times}(d{+}n)$-matrix constructed from~$V$.